IBM-Cloud/openshift4-lab/workshop/part1-learn_openshift/exercise-2.md

 Let's simulate some load on our application.

-1. First, make sure you're connected to the project where you deployed your app.
+1. Define an environment variable named `MYPROJECT` and set the project name by replacing `<your-initials>` with your own initials.
+This project is the same project as the one used in the console to deploy the app.

     ```sh
+    export MYPROJECT=lab-<your-initials>
+    ```

+1. Make sure you're connected to the project where you deployed your app.

+    ```sh
-    oc project example-health
+    oc project $MYPROJECT
     ```

 1. Retrieve the public route to access your Example Health application: